yangtx7/DataMining-Project1/README.md

 # Objective
 Implementing clustering on the human activity dataset.
 # Data
-6 kinds of activity with 561 features https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones
+6 kinds of activities with 561 features https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones
 # Content
 ## data analysis and preprocessing